Verdier quotients of Calabi-Yau categories from quivers with potential: Introduction

 \subsection{Koszul duality under Verdier quotient}

-The second main result of the paper generalizes the simple-projective duality (or Kuszul duality) for $\pvd(\Gamma)$, involving a bijection between finite hearts of $\pvd(\Gamma)$ and silting objects of $\per(\Gamma)$, to $\pvd(e\Gamma e)$.
+The second main result of the paper generalizes to $e\Gamma e$ the simple-projective duality for $\Gamma$, involving a bijection between finite hearts of $\pvd(\Gamma)$ and silting objects of $\per(\Gamma)$.
 Silting theory is a recent area of research that is receiving a lot of attention due to its connections with other areas of representation theory.
-If $\Lambda$ is a dg algebra, a silting object in $\per(\Lambda)$ is a direct sum $\bf{Y}=\oplus Y_i$ of non-isomorphic indecomposables, according to Definition \ref{def_silting}, admitting a notion of silting mutation with respect to a summand, which is used to introduce the silting exchange graph $\SEG(\per(\Lambda))$.
-Bijections between finite hearts and silting objects have been studied for instance by Buan--Reiten--Thomas in the hereditary case, King--Qiu for the $N$-Calabi-Yau acyclic case, Keller--Nicolas in the context of homologically smooth non-positive dg algebras, Assem--Souto--Salorio--Trepode--Vitoria for piecewise hereditary algebras, and Koenig--Yang for bounded derived categories.
-We show that, in the context of 3-Calabi-Yau algebras $\Gamma$ from decorated marked surfaces, the simple-projective duality, expressed as an isomorphism between (connected components of) $\EG(\pvd(\Gamma))$ and $\SEG(\per(\Gamma))$, is preserved by Verdier localization to $\pvd(e\Gamma e)$. \begin{theorem}[{Theorem \ref{thm:SPdual}}] There exists an isomorphism of graphs
+If $\Lambda$ is a dg algebra, a silting object in $\per(\Lambda)$ is a direct sum $\mathbf{Y}=\oplus Y_i$ of non-isomorphic indecomposables that generates $\per(\Lambda)$.
+It admits a notion of silting mutation with respect to a summand, which is used to introduce the silting exchange graph $\SEG(\per(\Lambda))$.
+Originally, bijections between finite hearts and silting objects have been studied for example by Keller--Nicol\'as, King-Qiu in \cite{kq}, Koenig-Yang in \cite{KoY}, to which we refer for contextualisation.
+Recent works in the context of non-positive dg algebras are \cite{SuYang}, where it is also related with a manifestation of Koszul duality, and \cite{fushimi}, to cite some examples.
+In the context of 3-Calabi-Yau algebras $\Gamma$ from decorated marked surfaces, the simple-projective duality, expressed as an isomorphism between (connected components of) $\EG(\pvd(\Gamma))$ and $\SEG(\per(\Gamma))$, is preserved by Verdier localization to $\pvd(e\Gamma e)$. \begin{theorem}[{Theorem \ref{thm:SPdual}}] There exists an isomorphism of graphs